 - Addiction is a chronic condition that requires lifelong treatment

-If you or a loved one struggle with Adderall treatment, reach out to The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you or a loved one struggle with Adderall treatment, reach out to The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 Take the first step toward lasting sobriety, call today.

 Food and Drug Administration.
 “Adderall Medication Guide.”
 2007.
 Accessed July 29, 2019.

 Medline Plus.
 “Dextroamphetamine and Amphetamine: MedlinePlus Drug Information.”
 2019.
 Accessed July 29, 2019.

 National Institute on Drug Abuse.
 “How Can Prescription Drug Addiction Be Treated?”
 2019.
 Accessed July 29, 2019.